WTy-2/spec/src/low_level.md

 [^note]: For the curious reader, here were my two main ideas, which I still think are potentially cool, but simply do not fit with WTy2 whatsoever.

 - Extend rust-style `impl` returns to allow returning values of potentially different types.
-This can be done by monomorphising all code following the call-site and statically dispatching at the `return` statement.
+This can be implemented by monomorphising all code following the call-site and statically dispatching at the `return` statement.
 - Allow variables to be generic (take a type parameter), allowing first-class higher-rank polymorphic functions, and also, perhaps more interestingly, super efficient heterogeneous unordered collections (data-oriented programming without the hassle).